deja-vu-platform/deja-vu/packages/cli/README.md

 The "actions" property specifies the location of the actions.
 It has two
-properties: "package" and "app". "package" is for specifying the actions that should be included when packaging a cliche. "app" is for specifying the actions that will be used when running an app.
+properties: "package" and "app". "package" is for specifying the actions that should be included when packaging a concept. "app" is for specifying the actions that will be used when running an app.

 By default, all `.html` files are included but the list